Andonome/stories/rules.md

 ## Metamagic

-Each metamagic part added decreases the spell's Potency by 1.
+Each metamagic added decreases the spell's Potency by 1.

 - Distance: the spell targets something far away.
 Standard range = 5 Steps + MP spent.
 Distance is both a maximum and a minimum.
     0. 20 steps + MP spent.